Emmanuel L. Di Rossetti

 Like robots facing death

-There is no need to be afraid of these robots from Asia that seem ready to conquer our place, because the robot is in us and it is watching us; it is watching for that point of no return where man, stripped of all humanity, will exhibit his corpse, believing he has vanquished his worst enemy.
-The loss of know-how regarding death has Continue reading
+There's no need to be afraid of these robots from Asia that seem ready to take our place, because the robot is within us and it's watching us; it's watching for that point of no return where humanity, stripped of all humanity, will display its corpse, believing it has vanquished its worst enemy.
+The loss of know-how regarding death has… Continue reading

 -